erparker/iOSAbstractClasses/README.md

 ====
 An example of how to make an abstract class with objective-c.

 You'll notice that this is not a true abstract class as defined in other languages.
-For example, you could call ```objective-c [[ alloc] init]``` on the base class if you really wanted to.
+For example, you could call ``` [[ alloc] init]``` on the base class if you really wanted to.

 This is meant to give a simple implementation of an abstract class for those cases where an abstract type could come in handy.
 I did it this way because I wanted a couple UITableViewCell sublcasses that had some shared functionality, but were different enough to warrant their own sublcass.
 It ended up making my delegate methods much cleaner and easier to maintain.